iden3/docs/docs/guides/circom-and-snarkjs.md

 Hopefully both libraries installed successfully.

-If you're on a Unix machine and you're seeing some errors (e.g. `node-gyp rebuild`) it's probably because you need to update your version of Node to the latest long term support (LTS) version, currently `10.15.3`.
+If you're on a Unix machine and you're seeing some errors (e.g. `node-gyp rebuild`) it's probably because you need to update your version of Node to the latest long term support (LTS) version, at the time of writing this is `v10.15.3`.

 If you're seeing one or more errors that look like: